-When I said that spending time with those I care about is what matters to me, my great friend and titan of conversation challenged me with: “Then what are you doing in New York City?”
+When I said that spending time with those I care about is what matters to me, my great friend and titan of conversation challenged me: “Then what are you doing in New York City?”

-The answer would stew in my cerebral slow cooker the next couple of years.
-Eventually, a point was reached when I at last reflected, contemplated, and evaluated my reasons for staying in NYC.
-I could no longer justify it.
+The answer would stew in my cerebral slow cooker for the next couple of years.
+Eventually, a point was reached when I last reflected, contemplated, and evaluated my reasons for staying in NYC – I could no longer justify it.
 If I am here for my friends and I hardly see them, then why am I here?

 I lived in New York City for nearly ten, very formative years.
 A city where seemingly unanimously agreement asserts the titles “Greatest City on Earth”, or “Capital of the World.”
 Where the best of the best come to chase their dreams, or make it big, or whatever you want to call those things – we’ve heard them all.
 I do not wish to discredit these claims.
 I can confidently say that New York has a great, nonstop energy, where you can find every niche or scene from all over the world – the Big Apple is truly an international city.

 Despite all the talk about how great New York is, what I rarely hear discussed is what it will cost you, as a human being, to live there.
 Specifically, what the city demands from you in exchange for the privilege to regularly rest your head on its concrete bed.
 This is not merely a monetary question.
 These are all the things you will inevitably consider: what you are willing to sacrifice emotionally, mentally, physically?

 So I said goodbye to New York and hola to Madrid, Spain.
 After three months residing here and after returning from recent trips to Florence, Bucharest, and later Berlin, I have firmly established, emotionally, that for now, this is my home.
 Returning to Madrid, it was a relief to re-engage in my recently developed routines sans tourism.

 Yet, in the following days a sudden wave of sullen sadness washed over me.
 I certainly had been happy to return.
 What was missing?